swapnilagrawal01/GUI-based-Banking-System/README.md

 # GUI-based-Banking-System
-Python based banking System using tkinter GUI
+This is Python based banking System using tkinter GUI__ It allows to perform the following tasks:__